-(Prerequisites: Program Admission, RNSG 1000, RNSG 1010, RNSG 1020, RNSG 1030, RNSG 2000, RNSG 2010) (Co-requisites: RNSG 2020)
+(Prerequisites: Program Admission, RNSG 1000, RNSG 1010, RNSG 1020, RNSG 1030, RNSG 2000, RNSG 2010)

 This is a non-clinical course that will assist students in developing a broader perspective in nursing by exploring current professional nursing issues.
 The focus is on current trends and issues, work ethics, systems, and mechanisms of case management, effective delegation, nursing informatics, and competencies required for licensure as a professional nurse.